+column

-column Reads that are aligned to a base in the reference sequence.
+The portion of reads aligned to a single base in the reference sequence.

 contig The sequence that a tid refers to.
 For example chr1, contig123.

 CRAM CRAM is a binary format representing the same sequence alignment information as SAM and BAM, but offering significantly better lossless compression than BAM.